 Controls testing can be done as part of the audit or in preparation for an audit, providing confidence that all controls will be working as they should when audited.
 With internal audit recognized as the third line of defense in risk management, it’s vital that auditors verify the effectiveness of internal controls.

-Whether you are auditing to comply with SOX requirements or other sector-specific regulations, or to meet audit best practices, testing controls is an essential part of the process.
+Whether you are auditing to comply with SOX requirements or other sector-specific regulations, or to meet audit best practices, testing controls is an essential part of the process and helps to support all five components of internal control.

 What Is the Purpose of Controls Testing?